stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Developing Python Projects

+### Use Type Hinting

+Consider using type hints in any significant application.
+Once you add type hints, type checkers like [Pyrefly](https://pyrefly.org/) and [pyright](https://microsoft.github.io/pyright/) can check your code as you develop it.
+If you maintain a shared library, use type hints, because other developers that use your library will then see the type information in their code editors.

+Code editors automatically read type hints to display information about the code that you are working with.
+The [official Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Microsoft Visual Studio Code provides Pylance for type checking, which is built on pyright.
+The Zed editor includes a variant of pyright called [basedpyright](https://docs.basedpyright.com/).

+Use Git hooks to run the type checker before each commit to source control.
+You should also run the type checker with your CI system, to validate that the code in your project is consistent.

+> The [mypy](http://www.mypy-lang.org/) tool is the oldest implementation of type checking for Python.
+Newer implementations of type checking provide faster and more accurate results.
+If you use `mypy`, add the [plugin for Pydantic](https://docs.pydantic.dev/latest/integrations/mypy/) to improve the integration between mypy and Pydantic.

 ### Format Your Code

 Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to a consistent style.